 RA: Well, mostly the idea that I like working with young people.
-They are mostly not affected with, let’s say, the “working virus ” and all the supporting structures, and they are still open for discussions and new ideas.
-That’s what I like to do, to work with these kinds of people with open minds and getting ideas out of them.
+They are mostly not affected with, let’s say, the “working virus ” and all the supporting structures, and they are still open to discussions and new ideas.
+That’s what I like to do, to work with these kinds of people with open minds and get ideas out of them.

 MW: Interesting.
 Let’s circle back.
 You said you started working in the maritime industry in 1992.
 What attracted you to maritime?

 RA: Well, I have a life story about that because I was born in the South of Holland.
-You as a German [Author’s Correction – I’m an Australian who lives in Germany] might know it as “Zeeland” as well, which is close to the seacoast, of course.
+You as a German [Author’s correction – I’m an Australian who lives in Germany] might know it as “Zeeland” as well, which is close to the seacoast, of course.
 So, I’ve got a little bit of a sailor’s heart.
 When I was a little boy, I used to play with these storage trucks, parking them at the district centers, which were made of matchboxes.
 I combined that into a study.
 I studied logistics at university, and my first internship was with the Port Authority in Rotterdam.
 That’s how I got enrolled in the maritime industry.
 I like to see the goods moving around.
 I like looking at it as sort of a central point where all the ends seem to be knowing what they’re doing.
-So, the logistic coordination that can be “tasted” and combine that with people that “speak with their heart on their tongue and with there are sleeves rolled up,” as we say in Rotterdam.
+So, the logistic coordination can be “tasted” and combined with people who “speak with their heart on their tongue and with their sleeves rolled up,” as we say in Rotterdam.
 That’s what makes my world.
-That is what’s attracting me to the industry.
+That is what attracted me to the industry.

 MW: So very much a passion, if you will.
 What was it like working in your first team when you first started in 1992?

 RA: Well, I remember that during my studies, I did some summer work in the port as a checker.
 I was responsible for physically checking the container numbers, which were discharged and loaded on the vessels.
 I was tested through and through by these big rocks of men that were working there.
-But by keeping it to yourself and not being too arrogant about things as a student and also with lots of humor, I got around, and they became real colleagues.
-So, in the beginning, it wasn’t easy, but I like working with these honest people that just tell how it’s working and how it’s like.
+But by keeping it to yourself and not being too arrogant about things as a student, and also with lots of humor, I got around and they became real colleagues.
+So, in the beginning, it wasn’t easy, but I like working with these honest people who just tell how it’s working and what it’s like.

 MW: Since then, how would you describe the port environment that you’ve worked in?
 How has that changed?
 And if it hasn’t changed, what should change?

 Dealing with them efficiently will require manual skills.
-We’re getting actually more dependable on people than before.
+We’re actually getting more dependent on people than before.

 What’s important to you in your job?
 Why do you keep going back to work day in and day out?

-MW: We hear a lot of clichés around Millennials, such as that value is more important than money, and they want to work the least amount as possible.
-Are these values that you’ve seen with Millennials that you might work with?
+MW: We hear a lot of clichés around millennials, such as that value is more important than money and they want to work the least amount possible.
+Are these values you’ve seen with millennials that you might work with?
 Do you see different values with older individuals that you work with?